 #52: Subtle Highlights for Dark Brown Hair

-For barely-there balayage color, ask your stylist for thin, bendable highlights in a shade or two lighter than your natural color.
-If you have straight hair, subtle highlights work really well—no need to add curls to make them stand out.
+If you need balayage straight hair will look best with, ask your stylist for thin, bendable highlights in a shade or two lighter than your natural color.
+Such subtle highlights work really well—no need to add curls to make them stand out.
 Of course, you can always style with waves or curls just for fun!

 #53: Espresso with Caramel Blonde Highlights